JamesPhilipPrice/3DEngine/README.md

 ## Update: 14/04/21
 I have created a terrain heightmap specifically for the main level and textured it in blender with the results bellow:
 <img src="Documentation_Assets/ImprovedTerrain.png?raw=true"/>

+## Linux build testing: 27/04/21
+I managed to build and run the game engine in lubuntu using a VM; however, there are two main issues with the current test:
+- The camera movement does not work correctly in the VM because SDL_WarpMouseInWindow() is not working correctly
+- The game is running at around 4 FPS (6 FPS if lucky) I believe that these issues are being caused by the use of a VM as my current GPU (AMD RX5700) is not working with the VM itself, so I will try to run the build on a liveboot version of linux on two different machines (one with NVIDIA GPU and one with intel integrated graphics) to compare results.